 What if I Prefer Not to Do a Video Session?
 Or Have Unreliable Wifi?

 We understand that “Zoom fatigue” is real, and that on some days you might prefer to do your session over the phone, while on other days you might prefer a video session.
 Please speak with your counselor directly about your preferences, as well as any issues of technology.

 What if I don’t have a Private Space to Do a Video or Phone Call?

 Please contact CWC directly to discuss your specific situation.
 We’re here to help, and would be happy to assist in finding a solution that works for you.

 How Do I Schedule an Appointment?

-As the CWC will have limited staff on site, we ask that students contact us via email or phone rather than stopping by the office.
+As the CWC staff is working remotely, we ask that students contact us via email at Counseling@mmm.edu to discuss setting up an appointment.
+Please include your phone number so we can give you a call.
 If you’ve been seen before at CWC, please feel free to email your counselor directly to schedule an appointment.
-Students who are new to CWC should email Counseling@mmm.edu or call 212.774.0700 to discuss setting up an appointment.

 Do Telemental Health Services at CWC Cost Anything?

 No. As always, all of our services are FREE!